maxbarrett/valideater/README.md

 });
 ```

+To suppress error messages for an element add `data-vldtr-alert` as an attribute, CSS classes will still be added.
+If you'd like to turn error messages off for all elements, pass `alerts: false` at initialisation.

 CSS
 ---

-Various `js-error` and `js-alert` css classes are added to the markup for styling, go nuts.
+Various `js-vldtr-error` and `js-vldtr-alert` CSS classes are added to the markup for styling, go nuts.

 Validations